Contentstack-Solutions/contentstack-cloner/README.md

 * Exported content goes to a folder called `data/stacks` (variables in config module).

 ## Current Limitations:
-* Does only import stack structure at this point.
 * Circular dependencies (references) in content model breaks content model import.
 * Content Revision's are not exported/imported.
 Only newest versions, or what is currently published is exported.
 * Because only a single version of entries and assets is exported it is not possible to publish separate versions when imported (Like is possible between environments).